 Date of Authorship for this Version

 Witt, John F. and Issacharoff, Samuel, "The Inevitability of Aggregated Settlement: An Institutional Account of American Tort Law" (2004).
 Faculty Scholarship Series.
-Paper 393.
+393.